alexryans/Lynchburg/readme.md

 The build sequence also 'watches' the source files for Sass, JS, font and image files, rerunning the appropriate tasks whenever a change is made to one of the watched files/folders.

-### What do I do with this?
+### Installation
 It's simple!
 All you have to is make sure you have `node`, `npm` and `gulp` installed, then it's as easy as running `npm install` and `gulp`.

 `npm install` will look at all the dependencies required by the project and install them to `./node_modules`, and running `gulp` for the first time will install any Bower dependencies required by the project, putting them into `./bower_components`.

 The full initial install and configuration is as follows, using [Homebrew](http://brew.sh/) to install some system
 dependencies:
 - `brew install node`
 - `npm install gulp -g`